 Risks of Relying on Antibiotics Instead of Dental Treatment

 Recurring infection is one of the primary concerns.
-Because antibiotics do not address the structural cause, the infection may return once the course of medication is completed.
+Because antibiotics do not address the structural cause of the problem, the infection may return once the course of medication is completed.
+Each recurrence may be more difficult to manage and could affect a larger area.

 Antibiotic resistance is a major public health issue.
-When antibiotics are used unnecessarily, bacteria can adapt and become resistant to them.
+When antibiotics are used unnecessarily or incompletely, bacteria can adapt and become resistant to them.
+This means that when antibiotics are genuinely needed in the future — for dental or other medical purposes — they may be less effective.

-Disease progression.
+Disease progression is another risk.
 Untreated dental decay continues to advance.
-A small cavity that could have been treated with a filling may progress to require root canal treatment or even extraction.
+A small cavity that could have been treated with a straightforward filling may progress to require root canal treatment or even extraction if left unaddressed.

 Masking of symptoms can also occur.
-Antibiotics may reduce pain temporarily, giving the false impression that the problem has resolved.
+Antibiotics may reduce pain and swelling temporarily, giving the false impression that the problem has resolved.
+Meanwhile, the underlying condition may be worsening silently.

 When Professional Dental Assessment May Be Needed